sequentech/documentation/docs/general/contribute/production-readiness.md

   (at least every week) when a dependency has a vulnerability in supported branches.
 - [ ] **Security policy**: A [security policy] is configured in the repository.
-  The security policy what is a vulnerability and how to report it and what is the fixing and disclusure process.
+  The security policy defines what is a vulnerability and how to report it and what is the fixing and disclusure process.

 **Build and development**